Ongoing Community Health Education and Support Groups

 Blood Pressure Screenings

-Free blood pressure screenings are available to anyone at anytime through the Emergency Department at Parkview Adventist Medical Center.
+Free blood pressure screenings are available to anyone at anytime through the Walk-In Clinic at Parkview Adventist Medical Center.
 There may be a delay in case of a critical emergency.
 Come by anytime.

 Breathe Free Plan to Stop Smoking